Photo by @limitlessbloom

 3. High Ponytail or Bunning

-A high ponytail is a great way to stretch your hair without heat and maintains a textured look.
-Make sure not to fasten the ponytail too tightly or you will end up with straighter hair at the roots and a curlier texture on the ends.
+A high ponytail is a great way to stretch your hair without heat, and it also maintains a textured look.
+Make sure not to fasten the ponytail too tightly, or you will end up with straighter hair at the roots, and a curlier texture on the ends.
 You can also put your hair in a low ponytail for less tension and a similar effect.